 Settling a puppy into a new home is a group effort.
 Ensure everyone in your household takes turns at feeding, walking and cleaning up after the puppy so that it gets used to everyone in the family.

-When dealing with unhygienic tasks – like the poop your pet has just landed proudly on the kitchen or car floor – use a strong and absorbent piece of kitchen paper, like Plenty The Extra Big One.
-It’s strong enough to take on the task, and extra hygienic, because you can pop it straight in the bin afterwards.
+When dealing with unhygienic tasks – like cleaning the poop your pet has just left proudly on the kitchen or car floor – use a strong and absorbent piece of kitchen paper, like Plenty MAX.
+It’s strong enough to take on the task, and can be disposed of easily for convenience and cleanliness.

 Hopefully this guide has given you some useful pointers on bringing your puppy home.
 Check out some of other articles to find even more pointers on keeping your home clean or how to deal with messy pets.